-Non-live-attenuated vaccines for COVID-19 (eg, RNA-based vaccines, protein-based vaccines) are allowed during the study.
-The Medical Monitor should be consulted to confirm that the vaccine received is allowed and that subject participation in the study should be continued.
-Of note, COVID-19 vaccines should be captured as a concomitant medication and any related symptoms documented as AEs.
+Currently authorized nonlive and nonlive-attenuated vaccines, including those for COVID-19 (eg, RNA-based vaccines, protein-based vaccines, and nonreplicating viral vector-based vaccines), are allowed during the study.
+If it is unclear if a vaccine is permitted, the Medical Monitor should be consulted prior to subjects' receiving a vaccine.
+Of note, vaccines, including those for COVID-19, should be captured as a concomitant medication and any related symptoms documented as AEs.